digidotcom/xbee-python/doc/user_doc/communicating_with_xbee_devices.rst

 .. note::
-  If your XBee module is configured to receive explicit data (``APIOutputMode.EXPLICIT`` or ``APIOutputMode.EXPLICIT_ZDO_PASSTHRU``) and another device sends non-explicit data, you receive an explicit message whose application layer field values are:
+  If your XBee module is configured to receive explicit data (API output mode greater than 0) and another device sends non-explicit data or a IO sample, you receive an explicit message whose application layer field values are:

+  * For remote data:

     * Source endpoint: 0xE8
     * Destination endpoint: 0xE8
     * Cluster ID: 0x0011
+    * Profile ID: 0xC105

+  * For remote IO sample:

+    * Source endpoint: 0xE8
+    * Destination endpoint: 0xE8
+    * Cluster ID: 0x0092
-  * Profile ID: 0xC10
+    * Profile ID: 0xC105

-  When an XBee module receives explicit data with these values, the message notifies both data reception callbacks (explicit and non-explicit) in case you have registered them.
+  That is, when an XBee receives explicit data with these values, the message notifies the following reception callbacks in case you have registered them:

+  * Explicit and non-explicit data callbacks when receiving remote data.
+  * Explicit data callback and IO sample callback when receiving remote samples.

   If you read the received data with the polling mechanism, you also receive the message through both methods.

 .. _communicateSendReceiveIPData: